mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- Single mattress and car chair, 12th November :- [8411217](https://www.fixmystreet.com/report/8411217)
+- Single mattress and car chair, 12th November :- [8411216](https://www.fixmystreet.com/report/8411216)
+- Cracks in path large enough to fit bicycle tyres.
+Dangerous, 12th November :- [8411065](https://www.fixmystreet.com/report/8411065)
+- A channel had been dug up across the road & poorly filled in as on the left side of road (travelling towards Cheltenham) it has collapsed & is a danger to car’s wheels., 12th November :- [8410926](https://www.fixmystreet.com/report/8410926)
 - Flooding NOT fixed by remedial work - only marginally less bad, 12th November :- [8410909](https://www.fixmystreet.com/report/8410909)
 - Drain is blocked outside my house, the drain across the road opposite to my house is also blocked, 12th November :- [8410894](https://www.fixmystreet.com/report/8410894)
 - Streetlight not coming on, 12th November :- [8410524](https://www.fixmystreet.com/report/8410524)